ZMiK0/ZPortfolio/README.md

 # ZPortfolio

-Personal portfolio made for the multimedia course.
+Hello!
+I'm ZMiK0, and this is my personal portfolio.
+It was created for the Multimedia Programming course and as a showcase of my work.

-Made in Astro.js and Tailwind.css
+Built with **Astro.js** and **TailwindCSS**.

 ## Installation

-Clone the repo and run with `npm run dev` or see it deployed [here](https://zmik0.github.io/ZPortfolio/).
+Clone the repo, fix possible issues with `npm install` and run it with `npm run dev` or see it deployed [here](https://zmik0.github.io/ZPortfolio/).